hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Closes the position if any exit condition met.

 **Why?** Actually closes the trade and logs the result for analysis.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 30 executes the exit if any of our conditions were triggered.
+We check the should exit flag, and if it's true, we retrieve the current profit or loss using PositionGetDouble.
+Then we log comprehensive exit information including the specific reason for closing, the final profit or loss amount, and how many bars we held the trade.
+Finally, we call trade.PositionClose to close the position at the current market price.
+This detailed logging is invaluable for post-trade analysis and strategy optimization, helping you understand which exit rules are working best."

 ```mql5
    // Execute exit if any condition was met